neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/LAB03-Configure-and-deploy-a-non-relational-data-storage-solution/LabExercise-1.md

 ### Task 5: Apply the lifecycle Management Policy

 In this task, you will learn how to use the Azure portal to Apply the lifecycle management policy of a storage account.
-Azure Storage lifecycle management offers a rule-based policy that you can use to transition blob data to the appropriate access tiers or to expire data at the end of the data lifecycle.
+Azure Storage lifecycle management offers a rule-based policy that you can use to transition blob data to the appropriate access tiers or to expired data at the end of the data lifecycle.
 A lifecycle policy acts on a base blob, and optionally on the blob's versions or snapshots.
 For example, if you have defined an action to move a blob from the hot tier to the cool tier if it has not been modified for 30 days, then the lifecycle management policy will move the blob 30 days after the last write operation to that blob.

 #### Pre-requisites for this task

 An Azure account, a storage account (Complete Task 1), an azure blob container (Complete Task 1 & Task 2).
-Before doing the steps to configure Lifecycle management policy, please go to the storage account created on the previous task and select **Configuration** under **Settings** to view the configuration of your storage account, which you are going to apply Lifecycle management policy.
+Before performing the steps to configure Lifecycle management policy, please go to the storage account created in the previous task and select **Configuration** under **Settings** to view the configuration of your storage account, to which you are going to apply the Lifecycle management policy.

    ![image](../media/life1.png)